paperswithcode/releasing-research-code/README.md

 >📋  Include a table of results from your paper, and link back to the leaderboard for clarity and context.
 If your main result is a figure, include that figure and link to the command or notebook to reproduce it.
 >
-## Applying Selective Focusing Learing to Your Own Dataset or Any Class-Conditional GAN Network
+## Applying Selective Focusing Learing to Your Own Dataset or Any Class-cGAN Network

 Selective Focusing Learing can be applied to any class labelled PyTorch dataset using the `SFL` function.
 When classes are provided, Selective Focusing Learing will be applied separately for each class.